ProjectARCeth/autopilot/README.md

 Final code of project ARC, used to climb the Swiss Klausenpass autonomously with the mainly vision-based Teach and Repeat method, including a state estimation, control and obstacle detection software as well as an VCU interface.

 Tested on Ubuntu 14.04 and utilising the ROS-Framework.
+For state estimation the ORB SLAM 2(Raul Mur-Artal) and ROVIO (Michael Bloesch) software is used.

 ## Installation